 Public Safety Officials have identified 13 primary hazards in our region.

-The hazards below is link to a company or organization that assists or specializes in protecting our community from all the hazards that can affect our region
+The hazards below are linked to a company or organization that addresses or provides technical assistance to protect our community from the 13 identified hazards that can affect our region.

 - Flooding (Truckee River Flood Project)

 - Hazardous Materials

 The hazards above can happen at any time, regardless of season, time or date, Washoe County Emergency Management and Homeland Security Program is working hard to reduce these threats and to preserve our community by creating plans and procedures to reflect operational priorities including life, safety, health, property protection, environmental protection, restoration of essential utilities, restoration of essential program functions and coordination among appropriate stakeholders.

 To learn more about mitigating these hazards see:

 Access the State of Nevada's Hazard Mitigation plan to learn about the hazards and risks all over the state.